 Stanley A. Fray was born on June 17, 1921, to Samuel A. Fray and Charlotte Thorpe Fray, in Betheltown, Jamaica, W.I.
 At the tender age of 6, his mother passed away.
 Several years later, his father married a Salvation Army Officer who served in British Honduras (Belize), lovingly known as “Miss Bea.”
 Stanley came to know Jesus as his Lord and Savior as a teenager, and fully gave Him his heart and devotion.

-To send flowers in memory of Stanley A. Fray, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Stanley A. Fray, please visit our Heartfelt Sympathies Store.

 In his early twenties, he joined the World War II war-work effort, traveling to the United States to work on farms and in factories around the country.
 In 1949, he met Alvera Rolle at a work site in Maryland.
 He convinced the young high school graduates’ parents to let him marry her, instead of sending her off to college.
 Stanley and Alvera were married five months later, on October 22, 1949.
 After a three-month honeymoon in Jamaica, they returned to the United States and moved to New York City in the Bronx.
 They found their church home with the believers of Grace Gospel Chapel in Manhattan, NY.